 Joe Rosenfield – My Favorite Under-The-Radar Investor

-My favorite under-the-radar story of a concentrated investor is that of Joe Rosenfield, who was a retired executive and friend of Warren Buffett’s when he took over the management of the endowment at tiny Grinnell College in Iowa.
+My favorite under-the-radar story of an independent thinking, fundamental, concentrated investor is that of Joe Rosenfield.
+Rosenfield was a retired executive and friend of Warren Buffett’s when he took over the management of the endowment at tiny Grinnell College in Iowa.
 He turned the endowment into one of the largest in the nation.
+I first heard of this story through Jason Zweig’s great article “The Best Investor You’ve Never Heard of.”

 Joe Rosenfield Grew Grinnell College’s Endowment Dramatically Over 30 Years

 Joe Rosenfield ignored most conventional wisdom about investing and grew $11 million to over $1 billion over the course of about 30 years, starting in the mid ‘60s.
+Here’s the crazy part – over the course of that time, he made around six investments and basically never sold.
+The result?
+He merely turned Grinnell College into an institution with a larger endowment than top schools like Carnegie Mellon or Georgetown.

 “Our job is the make this institution financially impregnable"